Heritage Open Days in Dorset

 Moors Valley Country Park, Ringwood.

 Step back in time and follow in the footsteps of the service people whose job it was to try and get bombed.
+This is an opportunity to take a closer look at the bunker, which is not normally open to the public.
 Volunteers will explain how the bunker was used and tell the story of its operation.
+The bunker is a dark, enclosed space, but there is ample daylight from the entrances.

 Many more venues across Dorset are holding open days.
 Some will already be fully booked, but lots of venues offer a no booking required policy.
 Take a look.